Your first SQL Website

 • Setup docker or another process manager such as systemd to start SQLPage automatically when your server boots and to keep it running

-• Optionnally, setup a reverse proxy to avoid exposing SQLPage directly to the internet
+• Optionally, setup a reverse proxy to avoid exposing SQLPage directly to the internet

-• Optionnally, setup a TLS certificate to enable HTTPS
+• Optionally, setup a TLS certificate to enable HTTPS

 • Configure connection to a cloud database or a database running on your server in sqlpage.json